pombase/website/src/docs/news/2020-07-02-pombetalks-july-8.md

 Talks will be streamed live via [Zoom](https://zoom.us/).
 The link will be circulated via [pombelist](https://lists.cam.ac.uk/mailman/listinfo/ucam-pombelist) and PombeSlack one day in advance, so make sure you've signed up.
+Also see PombeSlack for Q&A after the talks, and for recordings of previous sessions.

 The next talks are on **July 22nd**, and the [summer schedule](https://researchseminars.org/seminar/pombeTalks) is